whiprandolph/bestseller/outline.md

 ### Chapter X: Train Awareness, Integrity, and Bravery

-* Integrity is structure of healthy culture
+* Integrity is structure of healthy nation

 * Bravery can be trained; surround yourself with bravery